 - 5 Affiliate network or a program directly from the seller?

 Affiliate marketing is a profitable line of online business.
 No investment or big team needed.
 You don’t even need to have your own product.
 At the same time, the potential income is several times higher than from regular ads and ad networks or from performing tasks (freelance).
 Income is not tied to time spent.
 In one hour, you can earn both a dollar and several thousand.

 Now the main question is: Where to get started, who to work with in affiliate marketing?
 An incorrectly chosen affiliate program can slow down development, in fact, steal several months of your time.
 After 1-2 payouts all you have left is a dead silence and days on end at the computer without any sort of results.
 But if you guessed right, you can earn money from the first hours after the launch of the site, even if it is still partly in development.

 Today we’ll talk about how to choose an affiliate program.
-I’m your host Elmira Nikiforova and this is a rating of the best affiliate programs for beginners.
+This is the Leadbit team with you and this is a rating of the best affiliate programs for beginners.

 First, a few tips for novice webmasters and affiliates.
 The purpose of these recommendations is to help you choose the affiliate program that suits your audience best.
 Let’s get started.

 Before applying for an affiliate program, make some cool content.
 This tip is relevant not only for webmasters and bloggers but also affiliates (you can prepare several cases with creatives).
 For example, some programs won’t even consider your application unless your Youtube channel, blog or website has at least 1,000 subscribers/regular visitors.
 And even if there is no such condition, you should still have a recognizable style and and traffic growing at a steady pace.

 If you apply immediately after creating a blog and you are refused (which is very likely), it will be very difficult to get approval the second time.